alissa-huskey/python-class/docs/tools/replit.md

    to...**

 4. It will ask you to Connect to Github.
-Click the button that says **Connect Repl.it to your GitHubAccount**
+Click the button that says **Connect Replit to your GitHubAccount**

-5. A new page will appear titled **Install & Authorize Repl.it Online IDE**.
+5. A new page will appear titled **Install & Authorize Replit Online IDE**.
    Click Save.

 6. The new window will close and you'll be back at your repl.
 Click the